Lavandula-Collective/Lavendre/README.md

 > [!NOTE]
 > **This is the stable branch of Lavendre.**
 >
-> It contains the latest complete, polished, and officially supported version of the modpack.
+> It contains the latest complete, polished, and LTS version of the modpack.
 >
 > New features are thoroughly tested before being merged here, making this the recommended branch for players, pack maintainers, and contributors seeking a reliable development base.